Securely compiling spatial C-extensions

 - uses: actions/checkout@v4

-- name: Compile & Repair
+- name: Compile and repair

 run: |